 - 2.2 Firms wishing to apply a 0% risk weight to relevant exposures should make a formal application to the PRA, through which they should seek to demonstrate how the conditions set out in CRR Article 113(6)(a)-(e) are met. - 2.3 The PRA will assess individual applications against CRR Article 113(6) on a case-by-case basis.
 The PRA will only approve applications where the conditions stipulated in CRR Article 113(6) are met. - 2.4 Firms should note that the PRA will still make a wider judgement whether it is appropriate to grant this treatment even where the conditions in CRR Article 113(6) are met.
 In making that judgement, the PRA will consider whether group entities are strongly incentivised to support each other.
-The PRA will also consider whether the treatment is consistent with the overall business model of the firm and furthers the PRA's safety and soundness objective.
-Where an application is made by an RFB, or any other PRA-authorised person that is a member of a group containing an RFB, this judgement will include an assessment of the impact of the proposed treatment on the PRA's general safety and soundness objective in relation to ringfencing.3 www.bankofengland.co.uk/prudential-regulation/supervision.
+The PRA will also consider whether the treatment is consistent with the overall business model of the firm and furthers the PRA's safety and soundness objective. - 2.5 It is the PRA's intention to continue to apply a high level of scrutiny to applications under CRR Article 113(6).